Manufacturing and Engineering in South Lakeland

 For an area more commonly associated with its outstanding and beautiful natural environment, South Lakeland also enjoys a healthy international reputation for innovative manufacturing and engineering.

-GlaxoSmithKline opened its manufacturing site in Ulverston in 1948, producing, amongst other pharmaceutical ingredients, Cephalosporin, used to fight infectious diseases and which helps to treat an estimated 50 million patients worldwide each year.
-The site is a ‘Centre of Excellence for the manufacture of oral Active Pharmaceutical Ingredients’, with the majority of the highly-skilled and adaptable workforce drawn from the surrounding area.
+Industry leader GlaxoSmithKline opened its manufacturing site in the district in 1948, producing, amongst other pharmaceutical ingredients, Cephalosporin, used to fight infectious diseases, which helps to treat an estimated 50 million patients worldwide each year.
+GlaxoSmithKline recently chose Ulverston as the UK site for its new biopharmaceuticals facility and is investing £350 million in its construction.
+This facility will create 500 new jobs in the local area.

-Ulverston also boasts a cluster of engineering companies operating within the highly-specialised sub-sea exploration sector.
-Tronic is a division of Expro, the leading international oilfield services company, who has invested significantly in the area both in terms of its offices and the workforce, with fifty new jobs created in the second half of 2011 alone.
-A purpose-built £12 million ‘Subsea Excellence Centre’ - 45,000m2 advanced manufacturing facility with a production area the size of a football pitch boasting impressive ‘green’ credentials.
+Ulverston boasts a cluster of engineering companies operating within the highly-specialised sub-sea exploration sector.
+Siemens, the leading international oilfield services company, has invested significantly in a purpose-built £12 million ‘Subsea Excellence Centre’ with a production area the size of a football pitch boasting impressive ‘green’ credentials.

-These larger operations sit alongside traditional and smaller companies who all play an important role in the infrastructure of the manufacturing and engineering economy of South Lakeland, with many supporting their larger counterparts and being capable of making their own mark on the national stage.
+These larger operations sit alongside traditional and smaller companies who all play an important role in the infrastructure of the manufacturing and engineering economy of South Lakeland; many support their larger counterparts and are capable of making their own mark on the national stage.

-South Lakeland District Council is committed to working with business to open up new industrial sites, encourage investment and enhance the strong business networks already in place to create a region which is as dynamic and diverse in manufacturing and engineering as it is in its natural environment.
+The Invest in South Lakeland team at South Lakeland District Council is committed to working with business to open up new industrial sites, encourage investment and enhance the strong business networks already in place.
+Contact us for assistance if you are considering setting up a manufacturing or engineering base in the area.